Kenya: Off The Beaten Track

 Experience a different side of Kenya with a camel safari, rhino tracking and sleeping under canvas in the Masai Mara.

-The vast Laikipia Plateau in remote northern Kenya is made up of several conservancies which are either privately or community-owned and operated.
+The vast Laikipia Plateau is one of Kenya's premier wildlife destinations.
+Located in remote northern Kenya between Mount Kenya and Samburu, it is made up of several conservancies which are either privately or community-owned and operated.

 These conservancies not only protect land for Kenya’s wildlife, they also bring benefits in the form of revenue and jobs to local communities.